Skip to content

 Now you’re ready to start creating your post.
 Image credit: WordPress

 You will have access to many different text features including bold, italic and a strike-through feature, which puts a line through parts of the text.
-The three dots icon also offers more features and rich elements you can add to your article.
+The three-dot icon also offers more features and rich elements to add to your article.

-There are a number of ways to actually enter the copy for your new article into WordPress.
-Many people choose to simply draft their articles directly in the WordPress editor.
+There are several ways to enter the copy for your new article into WordPress.
+Many people choose to draft their articles directly in the WordPress editor.

 How to Manage Posts on WordPress | WordPress Tutorial | WordPress | WordPress For Beginners